bobatenikhil725/segmentation/README.md

 4 Find external contour of the cropped image.\
 5 The character to be segmented will have the longest contour.
 Hence, suppress the region covered by smaller contours.
 This gives the final segmented character.\
 6 Repeat steps 2 to 5 for all the contours detected in step 1 to get all the characters segmented.

+# Changes to make
+Run Document Segmentation matlab code to get output stored in subfolders named sentence,word and character.
+Change the path to input image in Document_Segmentation.m